mbudm/fotopia-serverless/README.md

 ```
 ## Troubleshooting

+Things will go wrong - with AWS services pretty much everything can be configured so there are a lot of moving parts.
+Guiding principles are:

+- if something suddenly isnt working it's always user error
+- use CI/CD as relying on doing all the steps in the right order is not a good human skill
+- check the AWS console and see what your cloudformation stack has done, what resources have been set up.
+Read logs or better still use an observability tool like Honeycomb (separate Honeycomb setup is included in /logging).
+- Search for help, there are heaps of discussions at serverless forums and on stack overflow
+- If you're stumped the problem is quite possibly not where you think it is.
+E.g
+- - For a while I thought that disabling custom domain was the reason my alpha stage was returning 403 errors on fetching s3 objects.
+No it was because I was deploying locally and had the wrong node version, which meant the sharp library didnt compile, meaning the thumbs Lambda wasnt producing the thumbnail
+- - The thumbnail creation for people, using the AWS Rekognition API was missing faces and cropping incorrectly.
+Turns out this was not an error in my peopleThumbs AWS Lambda as I thought but was because I wasn't taking into account the EXIF orientation of the images.

 ### Use the AWS Lambda node version

 Some modules (Sharp I'm looking at you) don't work in AWS Lambdas unless installed via the exact same Node version.
 So make sure you are always on v8.10.0 or always rely on your CI tool to deploy.